Parsifal (1982 film): Reception

 The New York Times John Rockwell wrote: "Hans Jurgen Syberberg's film version of Richard Wagner's music drama, Parsifal, should enthrall both film lovers and Wagner fans.
 Mr. Syberberg's work represents not only the summation of his career thus far, but is as gripping, strange and, in the end, devotionally faithful a staging as any Wagner opera has received in our time."
 Rockwell continued: "Just why Mr. Syberberg's scenic innovations don't seem as disturbing as other modern directorial innovations - Patrice Chéreau's Bayreuth Ring, for instance - is hard to explain. ...
 [I]nstead of their shocking us away from the romantic spell of the music, they reinforce that spell.
 It's as if Wagner's hypnotic allure and Brecht's intellectualized alienation have been somehow mystically united."
 Graham Bradshaw wrote in London Review of Books: "Using clever front projection techniques, [Syberberg] provides a rapid background commentary on the main dramatic action: this is sometimes contrived and disruptive, but more frequently suggests the reflexes and ricochets of a mind that is actively engaging with Parsifal."

+The film ranks No. 8 in Cahiers du Cinéma's Annual Top 10 Lists in 1982.
+Cahiers du Cinéma featured a glowing, dedicated critique of the film in its July/August issue (Issue #338).
+The French film magazine famously championed the 4.5-hour filmed opera, praising it as a cinematic triumph and a visual manifestation of Wagner's Gesamtkunstwerk.